 The 6MW project is located on the Rupingazi River in a rural part of Embu County on the south-eastern slopes of Mount Kenya.
-It was halted in February 2018 after Kenyan-based project developers Kleen Hydro Limited were unable to raise additional financing to continue construction.
+It was halted in February 2018 after Kenyan-based project developer Kleen Hydro Limited was unable to raise additional financing to continue construction.

 Contracted date: 15 April 2018

-Lending type: Bridging construction loan; technical assistance loan
+Lending type: Development loan